devaublanc/ifs-test-react/README.md

 ## 3) Submit the feature

-When you have finish, commit the feature on your fork and send us the link :) Thanks !
+When you have finish, commit the feature and send us the link of your repo :) Thanks !

 <img src="http://ljdchost.com/ODSWaAt.gif" alt="lol" width="250">